yousefalatari/ma1sd/docs/features/directory.md

                          +------------+   /_matrix/client/r0/user_directory/search
 ```
 Steps:
-1. The intercepted request is directly sent to mxisd instead of the Homeserver.
+1. The intercepted request is directly sent to ma1sd instead of the Homeserver.
 2. Identity stores are queried for any match on the search value sent by the client.
 3. The Homeserver, from which the request was intercepted, is queried using the same request as the client.
    Its address is resolved using the DNS Overwrite feature to reach its internal address on a non-encrypted port.